gokul-1998/DigitalXC-Full-stack/solution/README.md

 ## How to Use

 1. **Install dependencies**:
-    - `pip install -r requirements.txt`
+    - No requirements in this case

 2. **Run the program**: